Southwest Enchilada Bake Recipe

 - 4 cups (16 ounces) shredded sharp cheddar cheese

 - 1. Cut tortillas into eighths; set aside.
-In a Dutch oven, cook the beef, onions and jalapeno over medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
-Drain.
+In a Dutch oven, cook the beef, onions, jalapeno and garlic over medium heat until meat is no longer pink; drain.
 Stir in the black-eyed peas, soups, tomatoes, enchilada sauce and pepper sauce; heat through.

 - 2. Spread 2-2/3 cups meat mixture into each of two greased 13-in. x 9-in. baking dishes.
 Top each with 2 cups cut tortillas.
 Repeat layers.
 Top with remaining meat mixture; sprinkle with cheese.